10 Best Colleges in Missouri

 Undergrad Enrollment: 2,300

-Founded in 1910, Rockhurst continues to adhere to the Jesuit tradition, while offering programs across more than 50 areas, under the umbrellas of Business & Leadership, Communication, Education, Engineering, Entrepreneurship, Healthcare, Humanities, Performing & Visual Arts, Service, and STEM.
+Established in 1910, Rockhurst continues to adhere to the Jesuit tradition it was founded on, while offering programs across more than 50 areas, under the umbrellas of Business & Leadership, Communication, Education, Engineering, Entrepreneurship, Healthcare, Humanities, Performing & Visual Arts, Service, and STEM.

 Along with academics, Rockhurst instills a commitment to leadership and service in their students, while also emphasizing lifelong learning.